yzhilong/tp/docs/UserGuide.md

 * Numbers longer than 13 digits (in decimal representation) may be rounded or slightly inaccurate.

 Examples:
-*  `edit 1 /g roulette /p 1`<br>Changes the name of the 1st game in the list to roulette and the profit to $1.
+*  `edit 1 /g roulette /p 1`<br>Changes the type of the 1st game in the list to roulette and the profit to $1.
 *  `edit 3 /p 1 /loc John’s house`<br>Changes the location where the 3rd game in the list was played to “John’s house”, regardless of whether the initial location was empty or not.